Two years part-time or one year full-time

 The degree will appeal to those interested in developing and extending their knowledge and understanding of education and social change.
 In addition to the core modules, you can choose from a range of option modules in order to tailor a programme to suit your developing interests.
 You will also take a course on research methodologies, which will provide you with the tools to undertake an original piece of research into an aspect of education that fascinates you.

-You take 2 core modules and choose 2 option modules.
+You take two core modules and choose two option modules.
 You also undertake an Independent Research Module, to support you in choosing, developing and undertaking a piece of independent research (qualitative empirical or theoretical).

 Indicative option modules

 - Development Studies: Theoretical Approaches